Career and Technical Education (CTE) | CTE Career Clusters

 CTE in High Schools

 CTE in high school is also taught as an elective, but courses are often offered in greater variety.
+It's the most popular time for students to choose a career cluster and begin taking CTE classes.

 CTE in Post-Secondary Institutions